↑

 How to Make a Fire Snake Science Experiment with Kids

-This post may contain affiliate links, view my disclosure policy.
+This post may contain affiliate links, view our disclosure policy for details.

 My boys really love science experiments – especially when it comes to ones that have fire!
 This easy tutorial below will show you how to make a fire snake science experiment with kids!
 It’s great to pair with tea bag rockets too if you’re looking for other STEM science experiments with fire.